Kataragama: Historic period

 During the historic period, the general area was characterised by small reservoirs for water conservation and associated paddy cultivation.
 Kataragama village is first mentioned in the historical annals known as Mahavamsa written in the 5th century CE.
-It mentions a town named Kajjaragama from which important dignitaries came to receive the sacred Bo sapling sent from Ashoka’s Mauryan Empire in 288 BCE.
+It mentions a town named Kajjaragama from which important dignitaries came to receive the sacred Bo sapling sent from Ashoka's Mauryan Empire in 288 BCE.

 It functioned as the capital of number of kings of the Ruhuna kingdom.
 It provided refuge to many kings from the north when the north was invaded by South Indian kingdoms.
 It is believed that the area was abandoned around the 13th century.

 Based on archeological evidence found, it is believed that the Kiri Vehera was either renovated or built during the first century BCE.
 There are number of others inscriptions and ruins.
 By the 16th century the Kataragamadevio shrine at Kataragama had become synonymous with Skanda-Kumara who was a guardian deity of Sinhala Buddhism.
 The town was popular as a place of pilgrimage for Hindus from India and Sri Lanka by the 15th century.
 The popularity of the deity at the Kataragama temple was recorded by the Pali chronicles of Thailand such as Jinkalmali in the 16th century.
 There are Buddhist and Hindu legends that attribute supernatural events to the locality.
 Scholars such as Paul Younger and Heinz Bechert speculate that rituals practiced by the native priests of Kataragama temple betray Vedda ideals of propitiation.
 Hence they believe the area was of Vedda veneration that was taken over by the Buddhist and Hindus in the medieval period.

 Kataragama temple

 Temple of Syncretism

 Kataragama is a multi-religious sacred town.
-In spite of the differences of caste and creed, many Sri Lankans show great reverence to God Kataragama.
+In spite of the differences of caste and creed, many Sri Lankans show reverence to God Kataragama.
 They honor him as a very powerful deity and beg divine help to overcome their personal problems or for success in business enterprises, etc., with the fervent hope that their requests will be granted.
-They believe that God Kataragama exists and is vested with extraordinary power to assist those who appeal to him with faith and devotion in times of distress or calamity.
+They believe that God Kataragama exists and is vested with power to assist those who appeal to him with faith and devotion in times of distress or calamity.